RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Methodology

 \subsubsection{Spatial Graph Modeling}

-We use a multi-relational graph convolutional network (MRGCN) \cite{mylavarapu2020towards} to model the heterogeneous multi-graphs spatially.
-Each MRGCN layer performs spatial graph convolutions \cite{kipf2016semi} on each graph $G_t = \{H, A\}$ across a set of relation types $R$.
-For each node $v$ in $G_t$, the $l$-th MRGCN layer updates the node embedding, denoted as $\mathbf{h}^{(l)}_v$, as follows:
+We utilize a multi-relational graph convolutional network (MR-GCN) \cite{mylavarapu2020towards} to compute the embeddings and capture multiple types of relations on each scene-graph.
+Specifically, in the \textit{message propagation} phase, each MR-GCN layer performs spatial graph convolutions \cite{kipf2016semi} on each graph $\mathcal G_t = \{\mathcal H_t, \mathcal A_t\}$ for all $t\in \{1, 2, \ldots, \mathcal T\}$ across a set of relation types $\mathcal R$, where $\mathcal T$ denote the length of the data sample.
+For each node $v \in\mathcal G_t$, the $l$-th MR-GCN layer updates the node embedding, denoted as $\mathbf{h}^{(l)}_v$, as

-where $N_r(v)$ denotes the set of neighboring nodes to $v$ with relation $r$ in the adjacency matrix $A$ and $\mathbf{\Phi }_r$ is the set of learnable weights for relation $r$ in MRGCN layer $l$.
-Since the information in $(l-1)$-th layer influences the node representation at $l$-th layer, the MRGCN uses another trainable transformation $\mathbf{\Phi }_0$ to account for the self-connection of each node using a special relation~\cite{schlichtkrull2018modeling}.
+where $\mathbf{N}_r(v)$ denotes the set of neighbor indices to $v$ with relation $r$ in the adjacency matrix $\mathcal A_t$, $\mathbf{\Phi }_r$ reprsents the set of trainable weights for relation $r$ in MR-GCN layer $l$. {Since the $(l-1)$-th layer can directly influence the node representations in the $l$-th layer, MR-GCN applies another trainable transformation $\Phi_0$ to account for the self-connection of each node using a special relation~\cite{schlichtkrull2018modeling}.
+We initialize each node embedding $\mathbf h_v^{(0)}, \forall v\in \mathcal O_t$ by directly converting the node's type information to its corresponding one-hot vector. }

-Typically, resultant node embeddings become more high-level and abstract as the number of MRGCN layers, $L$, increases.
-However, \cite{xu2018powerful} suggests that the output of the features from earlier MRGCN layers can improve generalization.
-Therefore, we use the node embeddings generated from all the MRGCN layers such that the embedding of node $v$ at the final layer, denoted as $\mathbf{H}^{L}_v$, is the concatenation of the features generated from all the MRGCN layers, as follows,
+Node embeddings typically become more refined and abstract as the number of MR-GCN layers increases, while the output of the features from earlier MR-GCN layers can be better generalized across domains~\cite{xu2018powerful}.{ Therefore, we utilize the node embeddings generated from all the MR-GCN layers.
+Specifically, we calculate the embedding of node $v$ at the final layer, denoted as $\mathcal{H}^{\mathcal L}_v$, by concatenating the features generated from all the MR-GCN layers, i.e.,